hack-shack/glowfire/README.md

   * Includes Snakeware Window Manager, a Python userland
   * Sound using USB audio dongle or Bluetooth (experimental)
   * Localized for English, French, and Japanese
+  * No X, OpenGL, Mesa, or Wayland.
+Renders directly to framebuffer.

 # Requirements
   * SQFMI beepy (2023)